Available from college to university level, discover how engineering apprenticeships can open doors to a range of exciting and challenging careers

 • TUI Group - become a qualified engineer with an aircraft engineering apprenticeship.

-• Unilever - engineering apprenticeships from the Level 2 technician up to the Level 6 product design development programme.
+• Unilever - engineering apprenticeships from the technician (intermediate) to the product design development programme (degree).

-Engineers are essential in almost all sectors, so don't miss out on opportunities in less obvious industries by researching the companies you're interested in to see if they offer any relevant schemes.
+Engineers are essential in almost all sectors.
+Don't miss out on opportunities in other industries by researching the companies you're interested in to see if they offer any relevant schemes.

-The entry requirements for these schemes will vary according to the level you're applying for.
+The exact requirements for these programmes will vary according to the level you're applying for.
 This may be a combination of qualifications or a set number of UCAS Tariff points - see how to apply for university.

-For instance, ±·±ð²õ³Ù±ôé asks for at least 104 UCAS points for its higher and degree apprenticeship programmes.
+For instance, ±·±ð²õ³Ù±ôé asks for at least 104 UCAS points for its higher and degree apprenticeships.

 Alternatively, to be eligible for Jaguar Land Rover's Level 6 Applied Professional Engineering degree apprenticeship, you'll need: